pfefferle/wordpress-well-known/readme.txt

 > register their use to avoid collisions and minimise impingement upon
 > sites' URI space.

+You will need 'manage_options' capability in order to use the Settings page for this plugin.

 == Changelog ==

 = 0.6.2 =